wp-plugins/odude-date-calendar/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-A Simple Event Management
+Calendar button for your website.

 == Description ==

-= What is ODude Date? =
+= What can we do with ODude Date? =

-ODude Date is a calendar based event management system.
-It is very simple to use and very advance in features.
+It is very useful plugin and this concept is used in millions of site in different styles.

+This will simply create a menu called calender which will display the traditional style calendar.
+Each date may have some details with pictures.

+It is mostly used by those organisation where calendar is most required.
+For eg. schools, clubs etc.

-Do not compare with other event mangement plugins because it is different than orthers.
+Do not compare with other event management plugins because it is different than others.
 It is custom build plugin for some of our clients and many enhancement has been done.
-It is fully foced on event,schedule, appointment, holiday, on particular date.
+It is fully focused on event, schedule, appointment, holiday on particular date.

 Click here for <a href=http://www.odude.com/wordpress>More Information</a>